br4avespirit/br4avespirit/README.md

 - 👋 Hi, I’m Dmytro Demianenko, i am 18 years old and i am a student of the Technical University in Kosice
-- 👀 I’m interested in ava programming and i would like to become a java trainee
+- 👀 I’m interested in Java programming and i would like to become a java trainee
 - 🌱 I’m currently learning JDBC, Hibernate and Spring framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: br4avespirit@gmail.com